Disclaimer & Terms of Use:

 Video 2 on how to, same as above.

 Also, can use some rubber feet instead of pucks.
-Here’s a 1 inch thick cutting board.
+Here’s a 1 inch thick cutting board, 18x12x1 is fine, go bigger if you like.
+This is what I have in the clinic if you’ve seen it. 🙂

 Bands (If not included with other purchases, or if you are less tall, or need a better workout).